1. Our first agent-based evolutionary model

 to go

-update-n-of-players ;; <== New line
+update-n-of-players ;; <== new line

-ask players [play]
+ask players [update-payoff]

 ask players [

-if (random-float 1 < prob-revision) [update-strategy]
+if (random-float 1 < prob-revision) [

 ]